Students in the research-based Master of Applied Science program complete theses under the supervision of an MIE faculty member.

 In addition to the standard thesis format, the thesis can be in the format of a journal/conference paper with additional sections and appendices as requested by the supervisor(s).
 If so, the value of the content should be judged by the committee independent of whether the paper has been accepted.
 The public release date of the thesis can be delayed with a request to SGS.

 The date and time of the oral exam is coordinated between the student and the exam committee.
-The exam committee consists of at least one SGS-appointed faculty member (one must be from MIE) and the student's supervisor(s) who will serve as Chair of the exam.
+The exam committee must consist of SGS-appointed faculty members (minimum of two members and one must be from MIE).
+The student's supervisor(s) will serve as Chair of the exam.

 At least ten business days before the scheduled oral exam, the student must: